yogendra-08/super-duper/daily.md

 force to do this type of shit
-once the exam done then open to personal work its a day 3
+once the exam done then open to personal work its a day 3 i am hust waiting to over of exam